arkime/aws-aio/README.md

 The CDK is used to perform infrastructure specification, setup, management, and teardown.
 You can learn more about infrastructure-as-code using the CDK [here](https://docs.aws.amazon.com/cdk/v2/guide/home.html).

+[Watch Chris's demo](https://www.youtube.com/watch?v=2r1bYg0GLSg) to learn more and see the project in action.

 ## Table of Contents
 - [Background](#background)
 - [Quick Start Guide](#quick-start-guide)